Eczema is a form of inflammation. Symptoms include dry, red, itchy skin.

 Our protocol for treating hyperpigmentation post eczema in darker skin is as follows:

-(b).
-Load the skin with vitamin C to strengthen the skin and allow rapid skin growth post peel.
+(b) Load the skin with vitamin C to strengthen the structure and allow rapid skin growth post peel.

 2. Glycolic peels